 What are Lightyear High Interest Vaults?

-How do they differ from having cash on account?
+How do Lightyear Vaults differ from holding cash from savings accounts?

-Is it cheaper to buy the fund directly elsewhere?
+Is it cheaper to buy the money market fund directly?

 Pros